 Richness and variety of talk is important for all children.
 Some children will arrive at school having had many good opportunities to develop their Speaking and Listening skills; others acquire much of their knowledge at school.
-Direct teaching of the skills is vital to all children and we aim in our planning to be clear about these three areas:

-- 3Is (Imitation, Innovation and Independent application) - The range of activities and objectives to be taught - The progress and outcomes that are expected
+Direct teaching of the skills is vital to all children and we aim to be clear about these in our planning by including the range of activities and objectives to be taught and the progress and outcomes that are expected.